universedocs/Universe-Docs/README.md

 6. Can search and jump to a specific presentation item since the document is in graphical format.
 7. Can attach documents like notes, source code, image, video, animation, etc., to document items
 8. Can have a board to explain things in meeting using vector document.
 Just add the document item needed by searching.
 Use digital pencil to draw shapes and lines to explain things.
 For example you can use the document items of a training document to explain things in board.
 Since all the world knowledge can be put as document items, it is easy to explain anything in the board.
 9. Can jump to figures of a presentation based on link.
 Based on link can also jump to other presentations.
-Gone go back to where we jumped.
+Can go back to where we jumped.
 10. The vector diagram can represent a complex biological entity for example and can put numbers to identifiy the parts using numbers.
 On clicking the number will identify and explain the part.